• Skip to primary navigation

 This dreamy Pumpkin Coconut Pie puts a Fall spin on a classic!
 The filling is a coconut cream/pumpkin spice custard, topped with cinnamon-vanilla whipped cream, toasted coconut, and candied pumpkin seeds!
 I just LOVE how the coconut and pumpkin play so nicely together, without one overpowering the other!
 I truly could have eaten this entire pie by myself. 😀

-If you enjoy this recipe, check out the posts for my Pumpkin Spice Latte Cupcakes, Pumpkin Pie with Gingerbread Crust, and Cinnamon Pie with Apple Cider Meringue!
+If you enjoy this recipe, check out the posts for my Pumpkin Spice Latte Cupcakes, Pumpkin Pie with Gingerbread Crust, and Pumpkin Pie Cookies!

 Jump to: